 This year, one or more brokers with accountholders who are Sypris Solutions, Inc. stockholders will be "householding" our proxy materials.
-A single Proxy Statement and Annual Report will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholder.
+A single Proxy Statement will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholder.
 Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Proxy Statement, please notify your broker, direct your written request to Sypris Solutions, Inc., Richard L. Davis, Secretary, 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222, or contact Mr. Davis at (502) 329-2000.
-We will deliver promptly, upon written or oral request in the manner provided above, a separate copy of the Proxy Statement and Annual Report to a stockholder at a shared address to which a single copy was delivered.
 If your broker is not currently householding (i.e., you received multiple copies of the Company's Proxy Statement), and you would like to request delivery of a single copy, you should contact your broker.